Overview of the Global Surgery Program

 High-Income Country (HIC) Rotation

-Rotations to Westmead Hospital, Sydney, Australia will begin in 2017.
-We are seeking ACGME accreditation for this rotation.
+ACGME-accredited rotations to Westmead Hospital, Sydney, Australia will begin in 2017.

 Low and Middle-Income Country (LMIC) Rotation